arthii17/Captum/README.md

 Here we are interpreting the Resnet model's prediction of images and comparing the resuts using attribution techniques such as 'Integrated Gradients' & 'Occlusion' provided by Captum.

-Scenario 1 - Correct Prediction by PyTorch model
+Scenario 1 - Correct Prediction by PyTorch model.

 Here the input image is penguin and the model prediction is "king penguin" as expected.

 Attribution Outputs Integrated Gradients